 and

+The above definitions of complexity classes $\mathcal{P}$ and $\mathcal{NP}$ look a bit different from the official standard definitions in \cite{Coo00}.
+However, we will show in Appendix \ref{sec:appendix} that they are in fact equivalent.

-With respect to the time complexity between $k$-tape nondeterministic (respectively, deterministic) Turing machine and single-tape nondeterministic (respectively, deterministic) Turing machine, we have the following useful Lemmas which play important roles in the following context, extracting from \cite{AHU74}, see Lemma 10.1 and Corollary 1 to Lemma 10.1 in \cite{AHU74}:
+With respect to the time complexity of a $k$-tape nondeterministic (respectively, deterministic) Turing machine and that of a single-tape nondeterministic (respectively, deterministic) Turing machine, we have the following useful lemma and corollary, extracted from \cite{AHU74} (see Lemma 10.1 and Corollary 1 to Lemma 10.1 in \cite{AHU74}), which play important roles in the following context:

-\begin{lemma}(Lemma 10.1 in \cite{AHU74}) \footnote{ The deterministic version of this Theorem first appeared in \cite{HS65} (Theorem 6 in \cite{HS65}), and one can extend its proof to show the nondeterministic version of this Lemma.} If $L$ is accepted by a $k$-tape nondeterministic Turing machine of time complexity $T(n)$, then $L$ is accepted by a single-tape nondeterministic Turing machine of time complexity $O(T^2(n))$.\Q.E.D \end{lemma}
+\begin{lemma}[Lemma 10.1 in \cite{AHU74}] \footnote{ The deterministic version of this theorem appeared in \cite{HS65} for the first time (Theorem 6 in \cite{HS65}), and one can extend its proof to show the nondeterministic version of this lemma.} If $L$ is accepted by a $k$-tape nondeterministic $T(n)$ time-bounded Turing machine, then $L$ is accepted by a single-tape nondeterministic $O(T^2(n))$ time-bounded Turing machine.\Q.E.D \end{lemma}

-The deterministic version is as follows \begin{corollary}(Corollary 1 in \cite{AHU74} to Lemma 10.1; See also Theorem 6 in \cite{HS65} and Theorem 2.1 in \cite{Pap94}) \footnote{ This Corollary immediately follows from the Lemma \ref{lemma1}, since the $k$-tape deterministic Turing machine is a special kind of $k$-tape nondeterministic Turing machine.} If $L$ is accepted by a $k$-tape deterministic Turing machine of time complexity $T(n)$, then $L$ is accepted by a single-tape deterministic Turing machine of time complexity $O(T^2(n))$.\Q.E.D \end{corollary}

-The following theorem about efficient simulation is needed a few times, and its proof is present in \cite{HS66}.
-Also see \cite{AB09}.